WHY YOU NEED AN EMAIL LIST

 - Create a welcome email

 STEP 1 | SELECT AN EMAIL SERVICE PROVIDER

 There are many email service providers out there, some are free or have free trials.
 I’ve tried several and will tell you which one is the best and why.

 - Drip-free up to 100 subscribers

 - Convertkit– free trial, up to 1000 subscribers for $29 a month

-Convertkit is $29 a month up to a 1000 and who I am currently with because once you surpass Drips free 100 subscribers, their prices soar.
-So I made the leap and switched to Convertkit, and I love it.
+Convertkit is $29 a month up to a 1000 subscribers and who I am currently with because once you surpass Drips free 100 subscribers, their prices soar.
+So I took the leap and switched to Convertkit, and I love it.
 They have a checklist to guide you with set up, video tutorials showing how to set things up and excellent customer support.
-Convertkit has automation, tagging, segmenting (handy when you have multiple opt-ins) and landing pages.
+Convertkit also has automation, tagging, segmenting (handy when you have multiple opt-ins) and landing pages.

 STEP 2 | CREATE A LEAD MAGNET/ OPT-IN FREEBIE

 Once you have set up your email service, then it’s time to create opt-in.

 You might get a few subscribers from throwing up a box and saying “Subscribe to my newsletter!” but nothing grows an email list faster than offering content upgrades with an opt-in.